Welcome to the archive of Yaron Maïm’s artistic research.

 Machines aren’t just tools of automation but collaborators, introducing tension, feedback, and negotiation.
 Through repetition, error, and scale, they help me reflect critically on my relationships with technology, with others, and with myself.

 • What if meaning were unstable, but shaped by perception?
 I build speculative visual languages that shift like iridescent surfaces: glimmering, unresolved.
-My practice layers material experimentation with human–machine collaboration to unsettle perception.
 Each piece exists in multiple states (drawing, animation, performance, digital fabrication, visual programming, storytelling) until it is observed and takes form.

 • I often wonder what makes us human.
 I hope it’s more than the screen watching us.